Gepoverlow/dishes-app/README.md

-WIP app for when you are bot sure what to eat!
+WIP app for when you are bot sure what to eat!!